EdineiMZ/EdineiMZ/README.md

 :mortar_board: studying Systems Analysis and Development(FIAP)

-:computer: I'm a Full-Stack Java Developer!
+:computer: I'm a New Full-Stack Developer!
 My goal is to specialize in the field of software development.

 :house_with_garden: I’m from Brazil (São Miguel do Oeste - SC).